peopledoc/ansible-lvm/README.md

 LVM Ansible role
 ================

 Role to manage LVM Groups/Logical Volumes.
 Can be used to create, extend or resize LVM Groups and volumes.
+To avoid managing devices list on inventories, creation of VG is now separate from managing (resizing, mounting LV, etc.)

 Requirements
 ------------

-Devices/disks to be part of the LVM setup must be identified prior to using this role.
-Ensure that you select the correct devices/disks.
+No more need for devices/disks to be part of the LVM setup.
+Now use `lvm_action` instead.

 Role Variables
 --------------

 `lvm_apply` allow backward compatibility for non-LVM `lvm_groups` is a list containing vgs.
+`lvm_action` is used for VG creation/upgrade

 ### vgs